bluek8s/kubedirector/doc/eks-notes.md

 ```

 If you teardown and then re-deploy KubeDirector, you will need to repeat this step before using persistent storage.

-Note: if that command fails by rejecting the storage class creation, it may be the case that you are not using Kubernetes version 1.12 or later (as required) in your EKS cluster.

 #### WORKING WITH KUBEDIRECTOR